cdfoundation/sig-interoperability/docs/vocabulary.md

 #### Policy
 * Semantics: Verifies that policies are followed, for example:  software is from a trusted source, source repositories are configured correctly, Kubernetes manifests are configured securely, dependencies are signed, code standards are followed, code reviews are completed, there is a secure chain of custody, or appropriate work items or change requests are associated with the change.
 * Aliases: Check, Gate, Provenance
-* Inputs: Any
+* Inputs: Policies, Outputs of other steps
 * Outputs: Policy and/or Provenance Reports
-* Other Results and Side Effects: N/A
+* Other Results and Side Effects: Side effects could include blocking a PR/commit so it can't be merged, discarding or approving an artifact/image.

 #### Publish
 * Semantics: Upload software artifacts and documentation to another repository.
 May also update catalogs, mirrors, release notes, etc.
 * Aliases: Push, Upload, Release
 * Inputs: Packaged (Signed) Artifacts
 * Outputs: Repository URLs
-* Other Results and Side Effects: Repositories updated.
+* Other Results and Side Effects: Repositories are updated.

 #### Provision
 * Semantics: Request that a new physical or virtual server, network, or other resource be allocated or created.
 Examples include a test cluster or object storage.